puppetlabs/puppetdb/documentation/maintain_and_tune.markdown

 ## Clean Up Old Reports

 When the [PuppetDB report processor][puppetdb_report_processor] is enabled on your Puppet master, PuppetDB will retain reports for each node for a fixed amount of time.
-This defaults to seven days, but you can alter this to suit your needs using the [`report-ttl` setting][report_ttl].
+This defaults to 14 days, but you can alter this to suit your needs using the [`report-ttl` setting][report_ttl].
 The larger the value you provide for this setting, the more history you will retain; however, your database size will grow accordingly.

 ## View the Log